 made to use against planes.
 For

 the Japanese did not attack the

-Emil and the other members of A Company made their way to San Fernando.
-There, they boarded boxcars and rode to Capas.
+Emil and the other members of A Company made their way to San Fernando, where, they boarded boxcars and rode to Capas.
 As they got out of the cars, the bodies of the dead fell to the ground.
 The Prisoners of War walked the last few miles to Camp O'Donnell.

 Camp O'Donnell was a death trap with men dying daily.
 To lower the number of deaths among the POWs, the Japanese opened a new camp at Cabanatuan.
 According to medical records kept at the camp, Emil was hospitalized in July 1, 1942, and tested for tuberculosis.
 Emil was known to still be a POW in the camp up to August 1943.

 In September 1943, Emil was sent out on a work detail to Las Pinas.
-There, he and the other POWs were used as laborers to build runways for an airfield.
-He remained on this detail until September 22, 1944.
+There, he and the other POWs were used as laborers to build runways for an Nichols Field and remained on this detail until September 22, 1944.
 The detail was disbanded when American planes appeared over the airfield on September 21st, for the first time, and bombed and strafed the airfield.